yuit/Yuit/README.md

 Hi 👋.
-I'm Yui, a product builder passionate about building DevTools for the payment, banking, and merchant/commerce space.
+I'm Yui, a product builder passionate about building developer tools in the payment, banking, and merchant/commerce space.

 Previously, co-founder and Product Lead @ Fare Elements Regenerative Commerce Platform, an early engineer (#20) @ Convoy (RIP) on [Hermes-GraphQL Cache](https://github.com/jbaxleyiii/apollo-cache-hermes) and Mobile Experience, an engineer on [TypeScript](https://github.com/microsoft/Typescript) @microsoft.